jjg/ender-5-plus/journal.md

 If this works I might try removing the offset I put in the "bed shape" section of the PrusaSlicer config.

-When the print started I modified the z offset to -2.03; we'll see how well that sticks.
+When the print started I modified the z offset to -2.15; we'll see how well that sticks.

 That went well.
 Trying again with two parts, and no adjustment before pressing print.

+## 03022021

+That last print curled a bit but managed to stick enough to finish.
+Overnight I read a few tips for improving adhesion, including washing the bed with dish soap and then wiping it down with ipa before each print.
+To test this I washed the bed this morning and now I'm running the exact same part after wiping down the bed with 99% ipa.

+This worked perfectly.
+No curling, no moving and the parts practically came off by themselves once the bed cooled-down.

+Things to consider adding to the init code:

+* Print a "priming line" to get the filament flowing
+* Bring the nozzle up to temp before calibration
+* Review bed centering, x offset to get print to start in the middle as expected.

+## 03032021

+Tried resetting the bed centering to 0,0.